equinix-labs/terraform-equinix-fabric-connection-alibaba/examples/network-edge-device-connection/README.md

 # Network Edge Device Connection Example

-This example demonstrates usage of the Equinix Connection Alibaba module to establish a non-redundant Equinix Fabric L2 Connection from a Equinix Network Edge device to Alibaba Direct Connect.
+This example demonstrates usage of the Equinix Connection Alibaba module to establish a non-redundant Equinix Fabric L2 Connection from a Equinix Network Edge device to Alibaba Express Connect.
 It will:

 - Create Equinix Fabric l2 connection with 200 Mbps bandwidth.
 - Approve Alibaba connection request.